ashrafatintuitive/tayyab-podcast-landing/README.md

 ### Importing from RSS Feed

+**Current RSS Feed**: `https://feeds.libsyn.com/580735/rss` (Libsyn)

 1. Click "Sync Sources" in the admin panel
 2. The system will import new episodes from your RSS feed
-3. Edit imported episodes to add missing details
+3. Edit imported episodes to add missing details (key takeaways, guest info)
 4. Change status from "draft" to "published"
+5. Set featured status for the latest episode
-5. Click "Export All" to update the website
+6. Click "Export All" to update the website

+**Note**: RSS feed URL is configured in `podcast-crm/config/config.php`.
+The current feed is sourced from the Apple Podcasts listing.

 ### Featured Episodes
 - Only one episode can be featured at a time